SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Implementation Details

 \subsection{Runtime \& Other Details.}

 All experiments were conducted on a single NVIDIA L40 GPU.
 Training a single sequence requires approximately 8–15 minutes, depending on the dataset and configuration.
 All other technical implementation details follow the original GSGD setup.
+We note that our method adds negligible overhead over pixel-based loss (e.g., 437s vs. 443s on SC4D), remaining within 0-6\% across experiments.